alynes/portfolio/RESUME.md

 April 2016 - Current

-- Frontend design and development primarily using React — ES6+ specs, transpiled by Babel and Webpack.
+- Frontend design and development — HTML5, CSS3, ES6+ — transpiled by Babel and Webpack.

 - Leveraging Redux, Axios, and Thunk for asynchronous actions / requests.
-Reactively rendering functional components using state and effect hooks.
+<em>React</em>-ively rendering functional components using state and effect hooks.

-- Implementing custom transitions and animations with CSS keyframes and React-Transition-Group; styling from scratch or utilizing Material-UI | Bootstrap frameworks.
+- Designing layouts with CSS Grid and Flexbox.
+Styling from scratch or utilizing Material-UI | Bootstrap frameworks.
+Custom transitions and animations with CSS keyframes and React-Transition-Group.

 - Backend REST architecture and development in Django Rest Framework, .NET core, and Node.

-- Event-driven microservices powered by AWS SQS.
+- Event-driven microservices development for dynamic application service workers powered by AWS SQS | RabbitMQ.

+- Automated resource management of cloud infrastructure on AWS with Cloudformation, Sceptre, and Troposphere.

+- Database design, implementation, and migrations in MySql and Sqlite (Entity Framework | Django ORM).

 - Project management with YouTrack for Kanban storyboarding and issue tracking.
-Git source control.

 - Writing unit tests for logical components (Jest), as well as end-to-end regression tests (WebDriver).
-Continuous integration with CircleCI.
+CI/CD with CircleCI; running unit tests before PR's are merged (Git).

 #### Associate Developer at Verity Inst.
 June 2018 - Current

 - Test-Driven-Development of C#, C++, and Python applications.
-Custom solutions for TCP/IP communication with embedded systems.
+Custom solutions for TCP/IP communications with embedded systems.

-- Custom SWIG interface file creation and maintenance for automated C/C++ .dll wrapping to expand legacy software and enable diverse interprocess communications.

 - Translating customer requests and technical requirements into accurate effort estimates.
 Ensuring consistent and efficient workflow by delegating tasks and backlog items (Scrum).

+- Custom SWIG interface file creation and maintenance for automated C/C++ .dll wrapping.

+- Parsing and selective obfuscation for large sets of unstructured data (Python: regex).

-- Working with QA in order to optimize test plans and address SCR's / defects.
+- Working with QA in order to optimize test plans and address feature requests / defects.

-- Source control in Subversion.
+- SQL Server database maintenance and migrations.

+- Subversion source control.

 <div style="width: 100%; height: 2em; padding: 0.37em 0 0.37em 0;">
 <h1 style="float: left; width: auto; margin: 0">Education</h1>